Vehmloewff/dtils/readme.md

-# Deno Utils
+# dtils

-Some useful utilities for Deno applications.
+The best unofficial library of utilities for Deno applications.

+> Note: This project strives to be the best utilities library for Deno.
+If you think there should be an addition, by all means, open an issue and a PR.

 Includes a logger, shell runner, a set of improved file system functions, and more.